Star: Units of measurement

-The nominal solar mass parameter can be combined with the most recent (2014) CODATA estimate of the Newtonian gravitational constant G to derive the solar mass to be approximately 1.9885×10^30 kg.
+The nominal solar mass parameter can be combined with the most recent (2014) CODATA estimate of the Newtonian constant of gravitation G to derive the solar mass to be approximately 1.9885×10^30 kg.
 Although the exact values for the luminosity, radius, mass parameter, and mass may vary slightly in the future due to observational uncertainties, the 2015 IAU nominal constants will remain the same SI values as they remain useful measures for quoting stellar parameters.

 Large lengths, such as the radius of a giant star or the semi-major axis of a binary star system, are often expressed in terms of the astronomical unit—approximately equal to the mean distance between the Earth and the Sun (150 million km or approximately 93 million miles).
 In 2012, the IAU defined the astronomical constant to be an exact length in meters: 149,597,870,700 m.

 Formation and evolution

 Stars condense from regions of space of higher matter density, yet those regions are less dense than within a vacuum chamber.
 These regions—known as molecular clouds—consist mostly of hydrogen, with about 23 to 28 percent helium and a few percent heavier elements.
 One example of such a star-forming region is the Orion Nebula.
 Most stars form in groups of dozens to hundreds of thousands of stars.
 Massive stars in these groups may powerfully illuminate those clouds, ionizing the hydrogen, and creating H II regions.
 Such feedback effects, from star formation, may ultimately disrupt the cloud and prevent further star formation.

-All stars spend the majority of their existence as main sequence stars, fueled primarily by the nuclear fusion of hydrogen into helium within their cores.
+All stars spend the majority of their existence as main-sequence stars, fueled primarily by the nuclear fusion of hydrogen into helium within their cores.
 However, stars of different masses have markedly different properties at various stages of their development.
 The ultimate fate of more massive stars differs from that of less massive stars, as do their luminosities and the impact they have on their environment.
 Accordingly, astronomers often group stars by their mass: